gauravsk/gauravsk.github.io/_posts/recipes/2019-01-08-sabudana-khichdi.md

 2. The next morning, peel and cut a potato into thin slices
 3. Add peanut chutney, salt, a bit of sugar, and cilantro to the soaked tapioca and mix well
 4. Make a phodni of cumin seeds (be liberal), and also add fresh green chilli and curry leaves if available
-5. Toss in potato, and add a tiny bit of chili powder.
+5. Toss in potato, and add a tiny bit of chili powder and 1 tsp salt.
 Fry till the potato is cooked.
 6. Once potatoes are cooked through, toss in sabudana.
 7. Stir at medium heat for a while, then, cover and lower the heat.
 The sabudana should steam and become translucent.